Six Last Minute Holiday Gifts

 Soft Play Sensory

 Soft play toys and cushions create a comfortable and safe place for someone to play and relax.
 They can provide a tactile experience or offer protection for a child who needs extra cushioning.
-They’re an ideal way to help someone enjoy play in an environment that reduces anxiety and frustration.
+They’re an ideal way to help someone enjoy playing in an environment that reduces anxiety and frustration.
 With a more comfortable place to play, individuals can better engage with sensory stimuli and focus on learning.

-Communication Devices and Development Products
+4. Communication Devices and Development Products

 1. Communication and Social Skills Development